be the fix.

 - Know that there are not enough resources in Tulsa to bottle feed and care for all of the kittens that will be bom to unowned cats.
 They stand a better chance with their mothers.

-- For older kittens, if they are not friendly, they can be Trapped-Neutered-Vaccinated-Microchipped and Returned so that their momma can teach them how to survive as community cats.
+- For older kittens, if they are not friendly, they can be Trapped-Neutered-Vaccinated-Microchipped and Returned so that their mother can teach them how to survive as community cats.